The alumni office seeks to build an ongoing relationship with our former students and the wider community.

-In the event that you request the deletion of your data, any record of donations or Gift Aid will have to be retained as so we can meet our legal and operational obligations.
-We will take every step to delete or anonymise this data where possible.
+In the event that you request the deletion of your data, record of you being a student with us, your qualification and any record of donations or Gift Aid will have to be retained as so we can meet our legal and operational obligations.
+We will take every step to delete and anonymise this data where possible.

 St Mary’s University

 We may adjust how we manage your data so as to provide the best and most appropriate service.
 All changes will be reflected in our privacy statement.
 If the changes are significant, we will ensure that this is communicated to you in line with your communication preferences.